Harvest and Vehicle Movement Bans

 • Fuel Load/Curing

-Penalties Apply
+Penalties that Apply

-If you ignore a Harvest Vehicle Movement Ban and cause a fire you could be fined up to $25,000 or imprisoned for 12 months, or both.
+If you ignore a Harvest and Vehicle Movement Ban and cause a fire you could be fined up to $25,000 or imprisoned for 12 months, or both.

-Receiving Notifications of Harvest and Movement Bans
+Notifications of Harvest and Vehicle Movement Bans

-It is your responsibility to find out if a ban is in place.
+It is your responsibility to check whether a Harvest and Vehicle Movement Ban is currently in effect.

 • Light a fire in the open air